WRLS-FM

-WRLS-FM (92.3 FM) is a radio station licensed to serve the community of Hayward, Wisconsin, United States.
+WRLS-FM (92.3 MHz) is a radio station licensed to serve the community of Hayward, Wisconsin, United States.
 The station's broadcast license is held by Vacationland Broadcasting, Inc.

 WRLS-FM broadcasts an adult contemporary music format to the greater Hayward, Wisconsin-Spooner, Wisconsin, area.
 The station airs select news programming from NBC News Radio.
 WRLS-FM airs the National Football League games of the Green Bay Packers as an affiliate of the Packers Radio Network.

 The station was assigned the call sign WRLS-FM by the Federal Communications Commission on January 15, 1980.

+History

+WRLS-FM traces its origins to Pine-Aire Broadcasting Corporation, which applied in 1967 for a new FM station at Hayward on 92.1 MHz, channel 221, with 3,000 watts of power and an antenna height above average terrain of 295 feet.
+The application listed Walter West as president and Robert Allan Anderson as vice president, among other principals.
+In March 1968, Broadcasting reported that the Federal Communications Commission had granted the WRLS-FM call letters to Pine-Aire Broadcasting Corporation of Hayward.
+The station's own history states that WRLS-FM has served its listening audience since 1968.

+By the late 1970s, WRLS-FM was an established local broadcast service in Hayward.
+In a 1978 FCC rulemaking notice concerning an additional FM channel for Hayward, the Commission described the community's local aural service as consisting of daytime-only AM station WHSM and WRLS-FM on channel 221A.
+FCC-derived facility records list the WRLS-FM call sign from January 15, 1980, preceded in the database by WRLSFM.

+In 1989, the FCC upheld a $7,500 forfeiture against Pine-Aire Broadcasting Corporation, then the licensee of WRLS-FM, for repeated violations of the Commission's rules concerning the broadcast of lottery information.